Skew-Brauer graph algebras

-In order to compute the quiver of the trivial extension of a skew-gentle algebra $A$, we need to consider a basis of the socle of the admissible presentation $A^{sg}$ of $A$ (see section \ref{sec-trivial-extensions}).
-For our next purpose, we recall that a path $p$ (in an admissible presentation $A=KQ/I$) is called \emph{maximal}, if $p\alpha=0$ and $\alpha p=0$ in $A$ for any arrow $\alpha$ in $Q$.
+In order to compute the quiver of the trivial extension of a skew-gentle algebra $A=\SG$, we need to consider a basis of the socle of the admissible presentation $A^{\text{sg}}$ of $A$ (see Section \ref{sec-trivial-extensions}).
+Recall that a path $p$ (in an admissible presentation $A=KQ/I$) is called \emph{maximal}, if $p\alpha=0$ and $\alpha p=0$ in $A$ for any arrow $\alpha$ in $Q$.

-\begin{lem} Let $A=KQ/I$ be a skew-gentle algebra and let $A'=KQ'/I'$ be its auxiliary gentle algebra.
-Consider $A^{sg}=KQ^{sg}/I^{sg}$ to be the admissible presentation of $A$.
-The following statements hold. \begin{enumerate} \item[(a)] A non-zero path in $A'$ induces at most four linearly independent non-zero paths in $A^{sg}$.
-Conversely, any non-zero path in $A^{sg}$ is induced by a path in $A'$. \item[(b)] A path in $A'$ is maximal if and only if any induced path in $A^{sg}$ is a maximal path. \end{enumerate} \end{lem}
+\begin{lem} Let $\SG$ be a skew-gentle algebra and let $A'=KQ'/I'$ be its auxiliary gentle algebra.
+Consider $A^{\mathrm{sg}}=KQ^{\mathrm{sg}}/I^{\mathrm{sg}}$ to be the admissible presentation of $A$.
+The following statements hold. \begin{enumerate} \item[(a)] A non-zero path in $A'$ induces at most four linearly independent non-zero paths in $A^{\mathrm{sg}}$.
+Conversely, any non-zero path in $A^{\mathrm{sg}}$ is induced by a path in $A'$. \item[(b)] A path in $A'$ is maximal if and only if any induced path in $A^{\mathrm{sg}}$ is a maximal path. \end{enumerate} \end{lem}

-\begin{proof} Let $A$ be a skew-gentle algebra with special vertices $Sp$.
-We consider $A^{sg}$ the admissible presentation of $A$ and $A'$ its auxiliary gentle algebra.
-We consider $Sp$ the set of distinguished vertices of $A'$.
+\begin{proof} Let $A=\SG$ be a skew-gentle algebra with $\Qsp$ the set of special vertices.
+We consider $A^{\text{sg}}$ the admissible presentation of $A$ and $A'$ its auxiliary gentle algebra.